Alice's Restaurant (film): Differences from real life

 The original song "Alice's Restaurant Massacree" that formed the basis for the film's central plotline was, for the most part, a true story.
 However, other than this and the hippie wedding at the end of the film, most of the other events and characters in the film were fictional creations of the screenplay's writers.
 According to Guthrie on the DVD's audio commentary, the film used the names of real people but took numerous liberties with actual events.
 Richard Robbins, Guthrie's co-defendant in real life, was replaced by the fictional Roger Crowther for the film (in the song, he remained anonymous); Robbins later described almost all the additions to the story as "all fiction" and "complete bull."
+He estimated that the film contained approximately "15 minutes of truth" in its entire running time.
 The subplots involving the Shelly character were completely fictional and not based on any real people or incidents in Guthrie's life; his character's motorcycle club was loosely based on the Trinity Motorcycle Club (or, by a conflicting account, the Triangle Motorcycle Club), a real-life group of motorcyclists that associated with the Brocks and were alluded to in another Guthrie song, the "Motorcycle Song".
 Mari-chan was also a fictional creation; Guthrie's girlfriend in the mid-1960s was English.
 The film also has Guthrie being forced to leave a Montana town after "creating a disturbance" – i.e., several town residents object to Guthrie's long hair and gang up to throw him through a plate glass window.
 This never happened, and Guthrie expresses regret that Montana got a "bad rap" in the film.
 In reality, during the time of the littering incident and trial, Guthrie was still enrolled in a Montana college, and was only in Stockbridge for the long Thanksgiving weekend (he would drop out of college at the end of the semester).